essole/Walkthrough-Crossroads/README.md

 ![d9](https://user-images.githubusercontent.com/63744686/116490646-6f857280-a887-11eb-9235-918a7d2b89ad.png)

-At the of the execution we'll find as result
+At the end of the execution we'll find as result

 ![d10](https://user-images.githubusercontent.com/63744686/116490749-a9567900-a887-11eb-88bb-b3b1ae50d987.png)